 Jersey Village's land use pattern has evolved over the past several decades to become what it is today.
-The challenge now is to maintain
+The challenge now is to maintain purpose of the Future Land Use Plan is to help the City plan for the City's quality of life and treasured neighborhoods, while infrastructure improvements by determining where transportation and encouraging new, quality development in key areas that will contribute

-Land use considerations and guidance are at the core of any upgraded infrastructure, and for coordinated extension of the public park system and a range of other municipal services, especially critical public safety services.
+Land use considerations and guidance are at the core of any The Future Land Use Plan is not a zoning map, which deals with specific comprehensive city plan.
+Effective land use planning provides a upgraded infrastructure, and for coordinated extension of the public park system and a range of other municipal services, especially critical public safety services.